arobson/consequent/docs/search-adapter.md

 ### `create (actorType)`

-Creates and returns a `searchAdapter` instance for a specific type of actor.
+Returns a promise that resolves to a `searchAdapter` instance for a specific type of actor.

 ### find( criteria )

-Criteria is an array with one or more element where each element is a set of criteria which must be true.
-Each individual element in the array should effectively be OR'd together.
+Criteria is an array with one or more sets where each set is a hash of criteria which must be true (all elements in a set are AND'd).
+Each set in the array should be treated as an independent group of requirements - so that, in effect sets are OR'd together.

 Specific operations are represented as unique key/value sets.
 Any adapter implementing this API should throw exceptions for any unsupported operations.

+There are inherent limitations to this approach - a more robust DSL/approach may be added to a future API call.
+Many times, the solution is to design a model that contains criteria for easier selection.

 ### update ( type, fieldList, state, original )